n2new/Labview-Bitcoin-Private-Key-Finder-Collider/README.md

 # Labview Lost Bitcoin -Key-Finder
  Labview Bitcoin Lost Key finder.

-Uses Linux Pipe implementation.
+Uses Linux named Pipes implementation to read Keygen executable.
 Peaks out at 1,065,000 Addresses a second Benchmark 4X E7-4830 Processor 50 threads.
 Uses Address File.
-Can search a few Million address Compressed and Uncompressed With no siginificant slow down.
+Can search a few Million address Compressed and Uncompressed With no siginificant slow down using labview search 1d array VIM.
 See Example Bitcoin address File.
 Also Can notify with Text message.

 Issues